 NEVADA

-• Minimum of 40 hours of approved education
+• Complete a minimum of 40 hours of approved education

-• Observed at least 25 inspections performed by a certified general inspector
+• Observe at least 25 inspections performed by a certified general inspector or complete an approved 25-inspection course

-• Pass Original Inspector if Structures exam in last 12 months
+• Pass the Original Inspector of Structures exam within the 12 months prior to applying

 NEW HAMPSHIRE